-- Required minimum: Printer - Estimated cost: \$44.00+ - Required minimum: Thumb drive for back up (at least 32GB) - Estimated cost: \$5.00 (32GB) \$18.00 (128GB) - · Required minimum: Staff paper, pen, pecil, eraser
+- · Required minimum: Printer - Estimated cost: \$44.00+ - Required minimum: Thumb drive for back up (at least 32GB) - Estimated cost: \$5.00 (32GB) \$18.00 (128GB) - · Required minimum: Staff paper, pen, pecil, eraser

-ASSOCIATE OF ARTS IN SAXOPHONE, TROMBONE, OR TRUMPET (BWW) PERFORMANCE
+ASSOCIATE OF ARTS IN SAXOPHONE, TROMBONE, OR TRUMPET (BWW) PERFORMANO

-The Associate of Arts in Saxophone, Trombone, or Trumpet Performance is a professional degree designed for students wishing to pursue a career in the music industry.
-Graduates of this program are qualified musicians who are ready to compete as leaders in the competitive and ever-changing landscape of the music industry.
+The Associate of Arts in Saxophone, Trombone, or Trumpet Students will be able to demonstrate expertise in Performance is a professional degree designed for students wishing to pursue a career in the music industry.
+Graduates of this program are qualified musicians who are ready to compete as leaders in the competitive and everchanging landscape of the music industry.